 2. Costly – both print and radio advertisements can cost big bucks and that doesn’t even include the price of hiring someone to distribute the materials.

 3. Unmeasurable – the results of traditional marketing efforts cannot be easily measured, and in many cases, cannot be measured at all.
 It’s more like you’re putting information out there in front of people and hoping that they decide to take action.

-In simple terms, digital marketing is traditional marketing, but using digital devices.
+In simple terms, digital marketing is traditional marketing, but using digital devices and platforms.

 Advantages of Digital Marketing

 1. Larger audience – with digital marketing you can reach not only your local target audience but your international target audience as well.
 You can even tailor a campaign towards a specific audience making it that much more effective.